Aeronaul/GuessTheAnimal_Java/README.md

 - Simple command line interface
 - Uses a binary tree to store information.
 - Saves the data to XML, JSON or YAML to persist across sessions.
-- Supports English and Esperanto (change the language via `applicationDefaultJvmArgs` in `build.gradle`)
+- Supports English and Esperanto (and can be easily extended to support other languages.)

 ## Getting Started
 To get a local copy of the project up and running on your machine, follow these steps: